Emerging Clinical Technologies

 Roger Barker, MBBS, PhD (University of Cambridge)

 Who Should Attend?This program is designed for physicians, physician-scientists and those interested in the latest clinical applications of stem cell research.
+You do not have to be an ISSCR member to register.

 How to RegisterYou may register for the Clinical Advances program only or add it to your annual meeting registration.
 Onsite registration will NOT be available.